MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementGroupPolicyMigrationReport.md

 ### -GroupPolicySettingMappings
 A list of group policy settings to MDM/Intune mappings.
-To construct, see NOTES section for GROUPPOLICYSETTINGMAPPINGS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for GROUPPOLICYSETTINGMAPPINGS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGroupPolicySettingMapping[]